bswck/configzen/README.md

 db_config = DatabaseConfig.load()
 ```

-Now you can load your configuration from a file as well as from the environment variables
+With this code written, you can load your configuration from a file as well as from the environment variables
 `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD`.
 Since `password` is a field created with
 the option `exclude=True`, it will not be included in the configuration's exported data: that
-guarantees that your password won't leak into `database.yaml` on save – but you may still pass it
+guarantees that your password does never leak into `database.yaml` on save – but you may still pass it
 through an environment variable (here – the mentioned `DB_PASSWORD`).
 Secret files are also supported,
 see [the pydantic documentation](https://docs.pydantic.dev/latest/usage/settings/#secret-support) section
 for more information.